 Japan’s largest freshwater lake, Lake Biwa is often alluded to in ancient Japanese literature.
 Within the vicinity of the lake, there are some attractions known for their autumn leaves.

-One is Keisokuji (10 minutes from the Kobashi bus stop, which in turn can be reached by bus from JR Kinomoto Station), a temple on a mountain north of the lake.
+One is Keisokuji, a temple on a mountain north of the lake.
+It’s 10 minutes from the Kobashi bus stop, which in turn can be reached by bus from JR Kinomoto Station.

 2. Mt.
 Koya (Wakayama Prefecture)

-Or, if you’re not the spiritual type, it’s still a good place to clear your mind.
-It also happens to be a very scenic place throughout the four seasons, so locals know that it’s a good place to see autumn leaves.
+Or, if you’re not the spiritual type, it’s still offers a place to clear your mind.
+It also happens to be a very scenic place throughout the four seasons.
 It might be more crowded than usual during autumn, but it’s still relatively quieter than most other viewing spots.
-You can read about Koyasan here; it takes about two to three hours to reach Koyasan from Kyoto.
+You can read about Koyasan here.
+It takes about two to three hours to reach Koyasan from Kyoto.

 3. Mt.
 Yoshino (Nara Prefecture)